Edgar Miller

 In the manner of England’s William Morris, the founding master of the arts and crafts movement, Edgar Miller strove to create a total work of art in his four houses.
 Miller’s homes are the equivalent of Morris’s nineteenth-century Red House in suburban London.
 Morris emphasized craftsmanship because he rejected the machine age.
 Miller embraced craftsmanship to honor the natural world.
 As had Morris with his Red House, Miller created environments that were “more a poem than a house, but admirable to live in, too.”

-Miller, like Morris, was a doer, not afraid to try anything artistically.
+Miller—like Morris—was a doer, not afraid to try anything artistically.
 “If you don’t change the air in your lungs, you die,” he once said.
 “If you do not experience all the changes in growth from childhood to maturity, you are a moron.”
 That was how Miller talked: in absolutes, with the distinct western lilt of his childhood and a confidence he developed over the years.
 On the surface, art seemed to come easily to him, but he worked at it every day.
 Attempting to master so many mediums took courage.
 “Your rationalizations will give you good reasons not to do things,” he confided to a young friend in the 1980s.
 “Rationalization is a thing that can destroy courage, particularly where something has to be decided.
 There’s always a damn good reason why you shouldn’t do things, and you either have to give in to it or break through it.
 Every time you break through it I think it’s easier the next time.”

 Because he caught on quickly to the inherent nature of materials and could organize a two- or three-dimensional space in a totally unaffected manner, Miller was able to work in dozens of disciplines and multiple styles.
 “I accepted influences from any place,” he wrote unabashedly.
 But like any accomplished artist, he processed what he saw and made it his own: “Influence is nothing but nourishment, and you grow by it,” he wrote.
 “To be afraid of influence is like being scared to eat.”

-Miller’s creativity centered on a simple message: nature is a science that shouldn’t be defied, and the world should respect and learn from nature.
 It was a lesson learned from his father, a beekeeper rewarded with bounty for making life easier for his bees, and as a boy headed to the lava fields of Idaho on expeditions with his brother.
 The flowers and fauna young Edgar encountered became the building blocks of his art, his lifelong motif.
 Miller’s admiration of nature was so basic that at first it did not seem profound, but it was a theme that occupied him all his life.
 “Why animals?” he was asked in 1989 by a woman curious about the creatures that dominated his art.
 “To me, they are life,” he replied.

 Miller was not an environmental visionary but a practical man who learned from those who made use of every last piece of material.
 That’s how Miller built his homes, by turning discarded bathroom tiles into a new roof and rearranging salvaged brick to create ornamental walls.
 Miller’s recycled houses point to a new architecture, but it has taken us decades to fully understand them.
 Miller found beauty and utility in reusing material and thought it tragic that we were tossing out so much.
 “I’ve seen the lake in Chicago as a beautiful, clear body of water that you could dip a tin cup in and drink from,” he said, “and now I see it floating with dirty newspapers and garbage.
 No bird defiles its own nest.
 Man is the only stupid ass that does that.”